Blendify/blender-manual/trunk/blender_docs/manual/data_system/data_blocks.rst

 There are some exceptions to this, however.

-The following data-blocks can be removed directly:
-Scene, Text, Group and Screen.
+The following data-blocks can be removed directly: Scene, Text, Group, and Screen.

-Other data-blocks such as groups and actions can be *Unlinked* from the *Outliner* context menu.
+Other data-blocks such as Groups and Actions can be *Unlinked* from the *Outliner* context menu.

 .. tip::